Cardiac Disease Diagnosis on Imbalanced Electrocardiography Data Through Optimal Transport Augmentation: INTRODUCTION

 \section{INTRODUCTION}

 The 12-lead Electrocardiogram (ECG) is the foundation for much of cardiology and electrophysiology.
 It provides unique information about the structure and electrical activity of the heart and also systemic conditions, through changes in timing and morphology of the recorded waveforms.
-Computer generated interpretations are standardly provided following ECG acquisition, utilizing predefined rules and algorithmic pattern recognition.
-However, current approaches miss a lot of the specialized insights and nuances that practiced cardiologists/electrophysiologists can see.
+Computer-generated interpretations are standardly provided following ECG acquisition, utilizing predefined rules and algorithmic pattern recognition.
+However, current approaches miss a lot of the specialized insights and nuances that practiced cardiologists or electrophysiologists can see.
 Depending on experience, physician reads can also be variable and inconsistent.
-Achievement of reliable ECG reading would be a significant achievement, akin to reliable autonomous vehicles, not least with respect to safety, such that critical and timely ECG interpretations of acute cardiac conditions can lead to efficient and cost-effective intervention.
+Achievement of reliable ECG reading would be a significant achievement, where critical and timely ECG interpretations of acute cardiac conditions can lead to efficient and cost-effective intervention.

-A complete ECG analysis would consist of being able to identify the separate waveforms and their relationships, measure out the intervals between the waveforms representing specific electrical events in different areas of the heart, diagnose those conditions leading to the abnormalities noted on ECGs, understand the biology/physiology responsible for the perturbations in rhythm, generally localize the site of the perturbation anatomically, and make predictions of the future cardiac events based on current findings.
-The computer reads at the present time do an excellent job of the first two items – picking out the PQRST elements and measuring their duration and intervals – and are reasonably successful in diagnosing the more apparent conditions, but largely fail beyond that.

-With the development of machine learning and deep learning methods, it may be possible to identify additional previously unrecognized signatures of disease.
-Many models have been applied on diagnosing physiological signals, i.e., EEG, ECG, EMG, etc \cite{Liu2019MultimodalER,Shanmugam2019MultipleIL,CtAllard2019DeepLF}.
-One of the main issues is that organizing physiological datasets is extremely difficult, which is constrained by domain knowledge, time, and privacy regulations.
-There are not so many publicly available ECG datasets, and the available data is limited by specific diseases categories, making it even harder to apply a complex classification model to learn the patterns, as it requires lots of labeled training samples.
-Another problem is that the ECG data is mostly imbalanced, where the number of labeled ECG signals for a certain condition is very small, so the training samples contains many healthy ECG signals, making it difficult to classify the ECG signals with diseases due to the introduced imbalance in the original data.
+With the development of machine learning and deep learning methods, many models have been applied to diagnosing ECG signals \cite{Shanmugam2019MultipleIL}.
+One of the main issues is that the available data is mostly imbalanced, where the number of labeled ECG signals for a certain condition is very small, so the training samples contain many healthy ECG signals, making it difficult to classify the ECG signals with diseases due to the introduced imbalance in the original data.